A Le Moyne education invites students to live lives of service, faith, intellect, and integrity.

 A bachelor’s degree in Biology from Le Moyne College provides the opportunity to pursue any number of career paths built on the understanding of life and its interactions with the environment.
 Our program continues to successfully prepare students for careers in the health professions, field and laboratory research, as well as the pharmaceutical and biotechnology fields.
 Our curriculum offers a comprehensive list of both traditional as well as one-of-a-kind courses, all of which promote critical thinking and scientific inquiry.

-Students within the Department of Biological Sciences have the opportunity to travel abroad by enrolling in departmental travel courses, conduct original research with a faculty mentor, and present their work at regional and national conferences.
+Students within the Department of Biological and Environmental Sciences have the opportunity to travel abroad by enrolling in departmental travel courses, conduct original research with a faculty mentor, and present their work at regional and national conferences.
 At Le Moyne, both students and faculty benefit from the close interaction afforded by the relatively small class sizes.

 If you would like to learn more about the courses offered within the biological sciences curriculum, please visit the Le Moyne College catalog.
 Alternatively, you may also visit faculty pages to see the courses taught by each instructor.